MicrosoftDocs/win32/desktop-src/winmessenger/im-imessengerconversationwnd.md

 ---
 title: IMessengerConversationWnd interface
 description: Do not use.
 An interface that returns an IDispatch pointer to an IMessengerContacts collection that contains the participants of that conversation, excluding the local user.
 This is a read-only collection.
-Remove cannot be used on this collection. ms.assetid: '8fc2c2d7-fe5d-4ab6-9cf7-e2cb099672a1'
+Remove cannot be used on this collection. ms.assetid: 8fc2c2d7-fe5d-4ab6-9cf7-e2cb099672a1
+keywords:
+- IMessengerConversationWnd interface Windows Messenger
-keywords: ["IMessengerConversationWnd interface Windows Messenger", "IMessengerConversationWnd interface Windows Messenger , described"]
+- IMessengerConversationWnd interface Windows Messenger , described
 topic_type:
 - apiref
 api_name: